+DIAGNOSTICS bad

-DIAGNOSTICS bad time value 'time'
+bad time value 'time'

-The time value specified in the $-\mathbf{t}$ option is not in a valid $\mathbf{nsr\getdate}(3)$ format cannot create db scan on client number bad records for client client
+The time value specified in the -t option is not in a valid $nsr_getdate(3)$ format.

+cannot open index for client: reason

 The file could not be opened using the -L option.
 The specific reason is printed, although there may be several.
 The most likely reasons are permission denied if the user is not the superuser, and service busy, try again if the file index is already locked (for example, by nsrindexd(1m)).